 Natural Wine in Paris

 If you’re not too familiar with natural wines, then sure, every now and again an ultra funky bottle can taste like the inside of a rusty pipe.
 But for the most part, they are wonderfully minerally and earthy and delightful.
 Yes, they’ve got the funk, but in a way that breaks you out of your typical know-exactly-what-you’re-going-to-get wine habits.
+And beyond that, many bottles are just delightfully juicy and drinkable, with lower alcohol and tannins.

 So go on, live a little.
 Put yourself in the very capable hands of the wine guy or gal.
 Tell them what you tend to like, and climb that mythical beanstalk.